Glenda Gobe: Research

 Gobe has extensive expertise in research into renal atrophy and regeneration, fibrosis, immunity and inflammation, and kidney cancer.
 She has designed in vitro and in vivo pre-clinical models to test hypotheses on the pathogenesis of kidney and other tissue disease, and promotes the translation of results to the clinic.

-She has promoted the understanding the role of apoptosis in cancer biology and general disease, and played an integral role in defining and characterising the role of apoptosis in kidney disease.
-Her current research focus is on the modulation of oxidative stress and mitochondrial dysfunction in renal disease, including renal cancer; and a systems biology approach to study chronic kidney disease.
+She has promoted the understanding of the role of apoptosis in cancer biology and general disease, and played an integral role in defining and characterising the role of apoptosis in kidney disease.
+Her current research focus is on the modulation of oxidative stress and mitochondrial dysfunction in renal disease, including renal cancer, and a systems biology approach to study chronic kidney disease.